This week on RuPaul’s Drag Race, the cast flashes back 27 years to parody a TV show from before some of them were born!

 Yeah… that didn’t happen.

-Alexis’s runway look dramatically beautiful mug, but that’s getting to be expected.
+Alexis’s runway look featured a dramatically beautiful mug, but that’s getting to be expected.
 She looked pretty and fierce, even with her eyes seeming melting into puddles of X-Files black goo down her cheeks.
 That kind of makeup effect can go bad so easily, but she made it pop with a somewhat puzzling white cloud around her eyes, which just drew attention to her slightly uneven brows.

 Oo, girl, we’re not even up to the dress yet.